Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Background and Significance

 This research systematically optimizes the quantum-classical hybrid architecture, hypothesizing that a principled approach can significantly enhance performance and efficiency.
-We aim to: \begin{enumerate} \item Systematically evaluate the impact of quantum and classical component sizes on model performance using multi-objective Bayesian optimization. \item Derive design principles for quantum circuits within hybrid generators by analyzing optimized configurations. \end{enumerate} By establishing the first empirically grounded architectural guidelines, this work demonstrates substantial performance gains (2.3x $DCS$ increase over prior hybrid work) with reduced computational cost ($>$60\% fewer parameters than classical baseline), offering a practical path to more effectively integrate NISQ computers into drug discovery.
+We aim to: \begin{enumerate} \item Systematically evaluate the impact of quantum and classical component sizes on model performance using multi-objective Bayesian optimization. \item Derive design principles for quantum circuits within hybrid generators by analyzing optimized configurations. \end{enumerate} By establishing the first empirically grounded architectural guidelines, this work demonstrates substantial performance gains (2.3x $DCS$ increase over previous hybrid work) with reduced computational cost ($>$60\% fewer parameters than the classical baseline), offering a practical path to integrate NISQ computers more effectively into drug discovery.